davidguzmanr/davidguzmanr.github.io/_pages/cv.md

 Work experience
 ======
 - **Data Scientist**, *Grupo Salinas*, Mexico City, Mexico (01/Nov/2021 - Present).
-  - Standardize the different databases used in the e-commerce area.
+  - Develop and improve the different recommendation systems used in the E-commerce area.
-  - Assist in the migration of the different databases and services related to e-commerce to AWS.
+  - Assist in the migration of the different databases and services related to E-commerce to AWS.

 Languages
 =====